JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 appVersion: 0.0.1
 {% endhighlight %}

 The file `NOTES.txt` contains information about the new installation that will be written out on the screen after the installation is successful.
 Since we won't have a service running, we need to make some alternations here.
+This sample explains how to setup a proxy to view the health endpoint without running a complete kubernetes service and ingress.
+Just paste this text into the file and save it.

+{% highlight yaml %}
+{% raw %}
+For testing purposes, you can now create a proxy on your local machine to access the service.
+Run these commands and then navigate to http://127.0.0.1:8080/health to view the health status endpoint

+export POD_NAME=$(kubectl get pods --namespace {{ .Release.Namespace }} -l "app.kubernetes.io/name={{ include "workerservicewithhealthchecks.name" . }},app.kubernetes.io/instance={{ .Release.Name }}" -o jsonpath="{.items[0].metadata.name}")
+kubectl --namespace {{ .Release.Namespace }} port-forward $POD_NAME 8080:80
+{% endraw %}
+{% endhighlight %}

 Finally, the chart has installed a test to see that the service is up and running.
 Since we're not using a service, we can remove the `tests` folder.